jimmo/micropython/docs/library/pyb.Flash.rst

-In most cases, to store persistent data on the device, you'll want to use a higher-level abstraction, for example the filesystem via Python's standard file API, but this interface is useful to :ref:`customise the filesystem configuration <filesystem>` or implement a low-level storage system for your application.
+In most cases, to store persistent data on the device, you'll want to use a higher-level abstraction, for example the filesystem via Python's standard file API, but this interface is useful to :ref:`customise the filesystem configuration <guides_software_filesystem>` or implement a low-level storage system for your application.

 Constructors
 ------------

 .. class:: Flash()

     Create and return a block device that represents the flash device presented to the USB mass storage interface.

     It includes a virtual partition table at the start, and the actual flash starts at block ``0x100``.

     This constructor is deprecated and will be removed in a future version of MicroPython.

 .. class:: Flash(*, start=-1, len=-1)
     :noindex:

     Create and return a block device that accesses the flash at the specified offset.
 The length defaults to the remaining size of the device.

     The *start* and *len* offsets are in bytes, and must be a multiple of the block size (typically 512 for internal flash).

 Methods
 -------